Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

 Finally, the hydrostatic equilibrium yields

-where, ${\rm t_{disk}}$ is the disk age, $T$ is the temperature at the gas disk midplane, ${\mu}$ is the gas mean molecular weight set to ${\rm 2.3~gmol^{-1}}$, $G$ is the gravitational constant, and ${M_{\odot}}$ is the mass of the star set equal to 1 solar mass.
-We will use ${t_{{\rm start}}}$ to represent the disk age at the starting time of our simulations.
+where ${\rm t_{disk}}$ is the disk age, $T$ is the temperature at the gas disk midplane, ${\mu}$ is the gas mean molecular weight set to ${\rm 2.3~gmol^{-1}}$, $G$ is the gravitational constant, ${M_{\odot}}$ is the mass of the star set equal to 1 solar mass, and $\mathcal{R}$ is the ideal gas constant.
+We use ${t_{{\rm start}}}$ to represent the disk age at the starting time of our simulations.